 16.c.
 Policy and procedures for drug screening and/or toxicology protocols.

 16.d.
 Policy and procedures that address residents’ prescription and non-prescription medication usage and storage consistent with the residence’s level and with relevant state law.

 16.e.
-Policies and procedures that encourage residents to take responsibility for their own and other residents’ safety and
+Policies and procedures that encourage residents to take responsibility for their own and other residents’ safety and health.

 17.a.
-Operator will attest that electrical, mechanical, and structural components of the property are functional and free of fire and
+Operator will attest that electrical, mechanical, and structural components of the property are functional and free of fire and safety hazards.

 17.b.
 Operator will attest that the residence meets local health and safety codes appropriate to the type of occupancy (e.g. single family or other) OR provide documentation from a government agency or credentialed inspector attesting to the property meeting health and safety standards.